jhr419/SoftwareProject/README.md

 > ⚠️ Make sure JavaFX is configured in your environment.
 If using IntelliJ IDEA, enable JavaFX SDK under Project Structure.

+## 🔐 Default Login Account

+To help you get started quickly, a default login account is provided:

+- **Username:** `BUPT`
+- **Password:** `BUPT`

+Please use this account to log in when you launch the application for the first time or create a new account.

+> ⚠️ Note: Remember to change or disable the default account before deploying the application in a production environment.

 ## 🧪 Running Tests

 To run all unit tests: